Jacob Dums

 Research Interests

 I am broadly interested in course and course material development and assessment, the development of student support tools, leveraging student talents, and leveraging instructor impact.
-I am also a proponent of inquiry and experiential learning and a big fan of course-based research.
+I am a proponent of inquiry and experiential learning such as course-based research.
 I enjoy developing and assessing these experiences to democratize the experience of research to all students.
+I am also interested in exploring the impacts of student identity on STEM identity, belonging, and success.

 Current Projects